Back To Search Results

 Microscopy, Electron

-Respiratory Bronchiole:
+Respiratory Bronchiole

-Clara cells have three functions,
+Club cells have 3 functions, as follows:

-1. Produce one component of Surfactant,
+• Produce a component of surfactant [29]

-2. Act as stem cells and
+• Act as stem cells

-3. Contain enzyme systems that detoxify noxious substances
+• Contain enzyme systems that detoxify noxious substances

-Alveolar ducts:
+Alveolar Ducts

 Respiratory bronchioles divide distally to form alveolar ducts.
 Alveolar ducts do not have walls of their own but are created by several openings of alveoli.
-These terminate into clusters of alveoli known as the alveolar sac, which opens into the atrium and finally into alveoli.
+These ducts terminate into clusters of alveoli known as the alveolar sac, which opens into the atrium and finally into the alveoli.
 Alveolar ducts are surrounded by small aggregations of smooth muscle cells, collagen, and elastic fibers.
-Sphincter-like smooth muscles (knob) embedded in type III collagen around respiratory bronchioles and alveolar ducts regulate air movements within alveoli.
+Sphincter-like smooth muscles (knob) embedded in type III collagen around respiratory bronchioles and alveolar ducts regulate air movements within alveoli.[30]
 Smooth muscle totally disappears at the distal end of alveolar ducts.
-Rich matrix of elastic and reticular fibers provides the only support for duct and alveoli
+A rich matrix of elastic and reticular fibers provides the only support for duct and alveoli

-Type I Pneumocytes (Alveolar lining cells)
+Type I Pneumocytes (Alveolar Lining Cells)

-Type II Pneumocytes (Great alveolar or septal cells)
+Type II Pneumocytes (Great Alveolar or Septal Cells)

-Alveolar Macrophage (Dust cells):
+Alveolar Macrophage (Dust cells)

 Pathophysiology